JordanCpp/SDL3Lite/README.md

 # SDL3Lite - Simple Directmedia Layer Version 3 Lite

+SDL3Lite is a lightweight, portable implementation of the SDL3 library, created with a single goal:
+To write fast, clear, and modern code that works everywhere — from old retro computers to the latest systems.
 This is a lightweight implementation of the SDL3 library.

 I really like the SDL3 library, but it saddens me that with each release of a new version, support for older systems is removed.